Akaflieg-Freiburg/enrouteManual/06-referenceTechnology/01-trafficData.rst

 Unidirectional FLARM
   The SkyEcho can receive FLARM signals, but cannot send them.
 The SkyEcho device cannot be seen by other FLARM users.
-The author of **Enroute Flight Navigation** is not convinced that unidirectionl FLARM is a good idea.
+The author of **Enroute Flight Navigation** is not convinced that unidirectional FLARM is a good idea.

 FLARM Output
   uAvionix follows an unusual business model.
 The FLARM/NMEA output of the